Lizard (camouflage): Horizontal lizard patterns

 Horizontal lizard patterns in different colour forms were made by the French.
 A copy of the French pattern, made in Asia, was adopted by some African countries such as Chad, Gabon, Rwanda, and Sudan.
 In around 1970 Cuba designed a gray variety, used by Cuba and by the FAPLA of Angola.
 Greece has used a range of horizontal lizard patterns from the 1960s.
 Russian Spetsnaz and interior ministry troops wear horizontal lizard patterns.
 The Israel Defence Force used actual French lizard uniforms (donated by France) until 1968, alongside plain (unpatterned) battledress.

-Bulgarian Army used the surplus Israel Defence Force uniforms as official uniform in United Nation's mission in Cambodia (UNTAC), 1992–1993.
+Bulgarian Army used the surplus Israel Defence Force uniforms as official uniform in United Nations' mission in Cambodia (UNTAC), 1992–1993.

-French lizard was among the patterns used in Congo in 1978.
-After the Algerian War the "Troupes Aéroportée" (Airborne Troops) "Tenue Leopard"/"tenues de saut" was officially withdrawn from French service in January 1963 as it was felt to be a reminder of the Paratroops mutiny.
-It was initially replaced with the olive green M1947 "trellis/tenue de compagne" and later the newer green "trellis Satin M1964" in 1971 which became the "tenue F-1", the forest camouflage CCE was introduced in 1991.
+After the Algerian War the "Troupes Aéroportées" (Airborne Troops) "Tenue Leopard"/"tenues de saut" was officially withdrawn from French service in January 1963 as it was felt to be a reminder of the Paratroops mutiny.
+It was initially replaced with the khaki M1947 "trellis/tenue de campagne" and later the vert armée "treillis Mle.
+1964" or "Satin 300" in the late 1960s which evolved into the F1 and F2 uniform sets, the forest camouflage CCE was introduced in 1991.

-However, the "tenue camouflee toutes armes" variant was worn by the entire Foreign Legion throughout the 1960s and by Foreign Legion paratroops into the early 1980s until finally replaced by the “tenue F1”.
+However, the "tenue camouflee toutes armes" variant was worn by French Forces in Germany throughout the 1960s and by units going overseas into the early 1980s until finally replaced by Central-Europe Camouflage.